 Further Reading: Is Drawing from Photos Bad?
 Are you Cheating?

 Before I finish this section, it’s worth remembering that reflections tend to start from the base of an object.
-(Did someone say flying birds?
-Kindly leave the room)

-How to Draw Splashes and Water Droplets
+How to Draw Water Drops and Splashes

 One look at a picture with water splashing everywhere and the idea of drawing it can be overwhelming.
 It is, however, one of the easier effects to master.
 It’s all technique.